Skip to main content

 Unit 2 - Public practice: development and realisation

-In this unit you will develop your work further.
-You will produce a portfolio of work that can be used within a professional context or to apply for an MA.
+In this unit you'll develop your work further.
+You'll produce a portfolio of work that can be used within a professional context or to apply for an MA.

 There’ll be a series of workshops, tutorials and crits.
 You’ll document your work including how it becomes public, give a presentation and complete a piece of critical writing.
 You’ll make your work public externally and within the College.